 The Bank's Shariah Committee was established to ensure that the aims and operations of the Bank's business in Islamic finance are in compliance with Shariah principles at all times.
-The roles and responsibilities of the Bank's Shariah Committee are as prescribed in the Shariah Governance Framework for Islamic Financial Institutions issued by BNM and in compliance with the respective members' letter of appointment.
+The roles and responsibilities of the Bank's Shariah Committee are as prescribed in the policy document of Shariah Governance issued by BNM and in compliance with the respective members' letter of appointment.